RussMoore22/MoodMouse/journals/jennifer_perera.md

 Today I worked on:

-* Creating the Authentication for the check-in.
+* Troubleshooting errors for .
-* Creating the get_one function on the check_in feature.
+* Completing the get_one function for the check in feature.
-* Creating the check_in error authentication get_one function on the check_in feature.
+* Creating SQL queries, wrote print statements to .

-Ramesh and I were stuck working on the get_one function for the check-in feature
+Today ramesg anf I continued to work on creating the get_one feature for the check-in feature and we were hitting so many road blocks along the way.
+At first we thought it would be just simple inetegers for the rorscahch image and the sruvey but as we We were following the example of the get_all_mine and update function but as we progressed

 Today I learned how authentication works and